cro7nis/text-2-image-on-akash/README.md

 - Accept wallet transaction
 - Review bids and select provider
 - Accept provider transaction
+- Wait a couple of minutes (docker image download and container setup) and check the logs
 - Go to LEASES and press the URI
 - Check the [Akash docs](https://akash.network/docs/deployments/cloudmos-deploy/) if you have and questions
 - Start generating images with text!